RoddiPotter/cicstart/README.md

 The documentation is split into a few categories:

 ### For the platform developer
 You are extending the CICSTART components for general use or your own interests.
+The software is built on Java 1.6 and JAXRS.
+The server components need a database to talk with (PostgreSQL is default), but the VFS and Proxy components do not require a database.
 1. See building and deploying the components

 ### For the platform implementor